elastic/cloudbeat/README.md

 2. Create an agent policy and install the CSP integration (KSPM).
 3. Now, when adding a new agent, you will get the K8s deployment instructions of elastic-agent.

-> **Note** Are you a developer/contributor or just looking for more deployment types? check out
+> **Note** Are you a developer/contributor or just looking for more information check out
 > our [dev docs](dev-docs/Development.md)